 - If kept in a cool environment around 40° (in a refrigerator), you can extend your shelf life to ~12 weeks.

 - The hotter your environment is, the faster the diazo will break down.
 At 90°-100°, mixed emulsion has a pot life of ~1 week.
 At 70° it's ~6 weeks.

-  - For quarts, add 25%-50% of distilled water to the bottle of diazo.
-For gallons, add 50% to 75% of distilled water to your bottle of diazo.
+- For quarts, add up to 33% of distilled water to the bottle of diazo.
+For gallons, add up to 50% of distilled water to your bottle of diazo.
 Do not use tap water.
 Tap water contains minerals that can interfere with proper adhesion of the emulsion to the mesh.

 - Shake the container, completely dissolving the diazo into the water.

 - Add mixed diazo to the container of Baselayr Long Lasting.

 - Let sit for a couple hours to let the air bubbles settle out.

 - Apply emulsion to a clean, degreased, and dried screen mesh with a scoop-coater using appropriate application techniques.
 Try using Baselayr Emulsion Prep, a screen mesh degreaser and adhesion promoter, whenever possible.
 Depending on your screen and stencil thickness needs, use either the sharp edge or round edge of the scoop coater, coating once or twice per side.
 More coats means a thicker stencil.
 Be sure to rotate the screen so that you are pushing the emulsion from both sides to bond around the knuckles of the mesh.
 Experiment to find what works best for you within your shop.